Bizarro: Dabney Donovan's Bizarro

 One other Bizarro is created using Lex Luthor's clone process, by Lex Luthor's estranged wife Contessa Portenza and Dabney Donovan shortly after Superman regained his normal powers when he expended his electromagnetic ones.
 This Bizarro abducted Lex Luthor's baby daughter and intended to send her by rocket to another planet, emulating Kal-El's escape from Krypton.
 His pile of explosives and bombs, meant to launch the rocket, would have killed her instead, and Superman had to shield her when Bizarro threw the launch switch.
-Bizarro III, already self-destructing from a genetic booby trap encoded into him by his creator, perished in the explosion.
+Bizarro III, already self-destructing from a genetic booby trap encoded by his creator, dies in the explosion.

 Joker's Bizarro/Bizarro #1

 Another version of Bizarro possesses all the abilities of Superman but with a childlike mentality and method of speech.
-He is created by Batman's arch-enemy the Joker when the villain steals the powers of the fifth-dimensional imp Mister Mxyzptlk.
+He is created by Batman's arch-enemy the Joker when the villain steals the powers of Mister Mxyzptlk.
 Creating a twisted version of Earth called "Jokerworld" – a perfect cube with the Joker's image on each facet – the villain designates Bizarro to be the planet's greatest hero and leader of a reimagined "JLA" (the "Joker's League of Anarchy").
 When Mxyzptlk regains his powers, the imp allows Bizarro and several other beings to remain on the restored Earth.

 Bizarro suffers a setback when captured by the Pokolistanian dictator General Zod.
 Zod beats and tortures Bizarro, simply because the creature resembles Superman.
 The hero rescues Bizarro, and to help him adjust to the normal Earth rebuilds Bizarro's "Graveyard of Solitude" (the opposite of Superman's Fortress of Solitude).

-During the Infinite Crisis story line, Bizarro is tricked into joining the reformed Secret Society of Super Villains by the Flash's foe Zoom.
+In Infinite Crisis, Bizarro is tricked into joining the reformed Secret Society of Super Villains by the Flash's foe Zoom.
 In a battle with the Freedom Fighters Bizarro accidentally kills the Human Bomb, repeatedly hitting the hero to see the flashes of light that are produced from the kinetic energy of the blows.

 Bizarro becomes involved when Kryptonian criminals, led by General Zod, escape to Earth.
 Wishing to create a home for himself, Bizarro travels into deep space to a solar system occupied by a blue sun.
-After creating a cube shaped planet, filled with distorted versions of various buildings and locations on Earth, Bizarro is still lonely.
-The blue sun, however, gives Bizarro a new ability called "Bizarro Vision", which allows him to create new Bizarros.
+After creating a cube-shaped planet, filled with distorted versions of various buildings and locations on Earth, Bizarro is still lonely.
+The blue sun gives Bizarro a new ability called "Bizarro Vision", which allows him to create new Bizarros.
 When this fails, Bizarro kidnaps Jonathan Kent, Superman's adopted father on Earth.
 Superman rescues his father and helps Bizarro become his world's greatest hero.